 This is what Web of Words is all about.
 We’ll handle your social media and copywriting needs so you can focus on what you do best: your business

 We’re here to help you bring in new readers, and new customers, and keep them wanting more.

 Carly Ottaway, Founder

 My name is Charlotte Ottaway (but you can call me Carly), and I have been blogging and managing social media for small businesses since 2012.
-I am also a freelance writer, and my work has been published in publications such as Canadian Business, Zoomer, The Globe and Mail and The Huffington Post Canada.
-I recently co-launched an online magazine for millennials called The Reply.
+I am also a freelance writer, and my work has been published in publications such as Maclean’s, Canadian Business, Zoomer, The Globe and Mail and The Huffington Post Canada.
+In addition to my role at Web of Words, I am the editor of a regional publication called Look Local magazine, where I cover stories about local small businesses and community programs.
+In the early stages of my career, I co-launched an online magazine for millennials called The Reply.
 (To read more about my freelance writing, head on over to CharlotteOttaway.com).

 For as long as I can remember, I’ve wanted to be a writer.
 I quickly decided to transform this passion of mine into a journalism degree and soon it became an imbedded piece of my life story—currently taking place with my husband and fur baby just north of Toronto, Ontario.
 Over the years, my passion for the words evolved and I grew especially interested in using them to capture the inspiring lives of entrepreneurs.

 I’ve never been the 9-to-5 type.
 When I was a young girl, I used to pick pears from the large tree that grew in the backyard of my childhood home.
 I remember packing them into plastic grocery bags (we weren’t all that environmentally conscious back then) and loading them into my little red wagon.
 I was probably around 12 at the time, wheeling my wagon up and down the streets of my small town, knocking on doors and selling a bag of 10 pears for one dollar.